Yahoo! a directory which became a giant of multimedia

 It never evoluted and in 2010, judging it not profitable, Yahoo sold it to the founders of Youtube.

 Finally, some companies have no vision of the future.
-But it seems that the policy of the company changed in 2012 with the arrival of the new CEO coming from Google.
+Maybe the policy of the company changed in 2012 with the arrival of the new CEO coming from Google.
 Yahoo! is now focused on the mobile market and want to restart a search engine and its acquisitions go in this direction but these statups are used as a simple material.
+The future (and mainly that of Tumblr) will said.